sAjibuu/Upload_Bypass/README.md

   -P , --password

      (Optional) - - Password for authentication.
-For exmaple: --username 12345
+For exmaple: --password 12345